saubun/saubuny-reddit/README.md

-# A way to view posts from r/196
+# A way to view posts from r/news with Nord Theme!